thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/long-term-storage/_index.md

 ## Long Term Storage

-Now that we have enabled high availability with Prometheus using Thanos we can look at the next killer feature of Thanos, long term storage of metrics!
+Now that you have enabled high availability with Prometheus using Thanos you can look at the next killer feature of Thanos, long term storage of metrics!

-To enable this, we first need to create a bucket on an object store such as AWS S3 or GCP Storage.
-Next we enable the Thanos Sidecar to upload metrics to the object store.
-Lastly, we need to deploy another Thanos component called Store that acts as an API for the metrics available in the object store and will be queries by the existing Thanos Query instance.
-The diagram below shows this.
+To enable this, you first need to create a bucket on an object store such as AWS S3 or GCP Storage.
+Next you enable the Thanos Sidecar to upload metrics to the object store.
+Lastly, you need to deploy another Thanos component called Store that acts as an API for the metrics available in the object store and will be queried by the existing Thanos Query instance when a user executes a Prometheus query via Thanos Query.
+The diagram below shows this using a GCP Storage bucket.

 ![Thanos With Long Term Storage](/prometheus/using-thanos/long-term-storage/images/long-term-storage.png?classes=shadow&width=40pc)

 From the perspective of users they are completely unaware that when they execute a Prometheus query Thanos is querying the for metrics from both the Prometheus instances and from the object storage.

 How does this work?
 Prometheus stores metrics in **blocks**.
-Intially, it uses a black in memory but periodically, typically every 2 hours, it writes the current in memory block out to the filesystem.
-As the Thanos Sidecar in the Prometheus Pod has the same shared filesystem as the Prometheus container it can see the new block that Prometheus writes to the filesystem and once it does the Thanos Sidecar uploads the block to the object storage as per its configuration.
+Initially, it stores a block in memory however periodically, typically every 2 hours, it writes the current in memory block out to the filesystem.
+As the Thanos Sidecar in the Prometheus Pod has the same shared filesystem as the Prometheus container it can see the new block that Prometheus writes to the filesystem.
+Once it sees a new block on disk, the Thanos Sidecar uploads the block to the object storage as per its configuration.
 This is shown below in the diagram.

 ![Thanos Sidecar Upload](/prometheus/using-thanos/long-term-storage/images/thanos-sidecar-upload.png?classes=shadow&width=40pc)

 Lets now implement this.
 For this example I created a Google Cloud Storage bucket called **observability-for-kubernetes-thanos-demo** and provisioned a Service Account with 'Storage Admin' permissions so that Thanos can read and write to the storage bucket.
+In the cloud provider of your choice, create a storage bucket and set of credentials with permission to access the bucket.

-We now need to create a Thanos Object Store configuration file that provides the bucket configuration and credentials.
-The structure of this file differs per cloud provider, you can see the [Thanos Documenation](https://github.com/improbable-eng/thanos/blob/master/docs/storage.md) to see the different options but for this example we will proceed using GCP.
+We you need to create a Thanos Object Store configuration file that provides the bucket configuration and credentials to Thanos.
+The structure of this file differs per cloud provider, you can see the [Thanos Documenation](https://github.com/improbable-eng/thanos/blob/master/docs/storage.md) to see the different options but for this example lets  proceed using Google Cloud Platform.

-We will create a Kubernetes Secret that contains the GCP Service Account and Bucket Name.
-The example below shows the expected structure, however the GCP Service Account is not valid for obvious reasons!
+You will create a Kubernetes Secret that contains the GCP Service Account and Bucket Name.
+The example below shows the expected structure, however the GCP Service Account is not valid for obvious security reasons!

 ```yaml
 type: GCS